Catchoom/catchoom-example-glass/README.md

-## Catchoom CraftAR - Google Glass SDK examples
+## CraftAR - Image Recognition SDK examples for Google Glass

 ### Introduction

-Catchoom allows to create recognition only experiences using the Catchoom CraftAR Service and its SDK for Google Glass.
+The CraftAR Service for [Augmented Reality and Image Recognition](http://catchoom.com/product/craftar/augmented-reality-and-image-recognition/) is a  service that allows you to build a wide range of __Image Recognition__ and __Augmented Reality__ applications and services.

-With Catchoom, you can create amazing apps that provide digital content for real-life objects like printed media, packaging among others.
-You can use our online web panel or APIs, to upload images to be recognized and set contents to display upon recognition in your Catchoom-powered Glass app.
+With CraftAR, you can create amazing apps that provide digital content for real-life objects like printed media, packaging among others.
+You can use our online web panel or APIs, to upload images to be recognized and set content to display upon recognition in your CraftAR-powered app.

-This project contains a simple example showing how to perform image recognition on your Google Glass using the Catchoom SDK for Google Glass.
+The [Android Image Recognition SDK](http://catchoom.com/documentation/sdk/image-recognition/android-image-recognition-sdk/) focuses on opening the camera in the mobile device and performing
+Image Recognition requests to the API of CraftAR.
+The display of the result of the request of each is up to you.

+This document describes mainly the examples of different uses of the Service and the Image Recognition SDK.
-General use of the SDK can be found in the [Documentation section of Catchoom website](http://catchoom.com/documentation/sdk/image-recognition/android-image-recognition-sdk/).
-Complete SDK documentation of the classes can be found within the SDK distribution.
+General use of the SDK can be found in the Documentation webpage for the [Android Image Recognition SDK](http://catchoom.com/documentation/sdk/image-recognition/android-image-recognition-sdk/).
+Read this article to learn about the specific use of the [Image Recognition SDK on Google Glass](http://catchoom.com/documentation/sdk/image-recognition/android-image-recognition-sdk/image-recognition-sdk-on-google-glass/).
+Complete SDK documentation of the classes can be found within the distribution of the SDK itself.

 ### How to use the examples